flrj/mtg_proxies/README.md

 ![example](Example/example.png)

+## Usage

+You need to know the Set name and collector number of the card you want to create a proxy for.
+Then you can call the script with
+> python3 main.py --set <setname> --nr <number>

 ## ToDo

 - warn if output exedes 1 page or automatically scale (e.g. Kytheon Hero of Akros // Gideon Battle-Forged set: ORI nr: 23)